 The trace SRAM can capture a full Signal Group on every ELACLK cycle.
-The width of the trace SRAM is $GRP\WIDTH + 8$ , with the additional 8 bits being used to record a header byte that identifies the data as either a timestamp or a capture of the Signal Group.
+The width of the trace SRAM is GRP\WIDTH + 8.
+The additional 8 bits are used to record a header byte that identifies the data as either a timestamp or a capture of the Signal Group.